sutummala/bigDataBrain/README.md

 Several processing interfaces from nipype such as FSL, FreeSurfer, SPM, ANTS and etc. are used for pre-processing.
 For quality check (QC), python code was developed for different categories of QC.

-Code also involves, renaming different files for consistency across different repositories such IXI, HCP and others by following BIDS guidelines.
+Code also involves, renaming different files for consistency across different repositories such as IXI, HCP and others by following BIDS guidelines.